Opentrons/opentrons/api/docs/v2/complex_commands/sources_destinations.rst

 :py:meth:`~.InstrumentContext.transfer` is the most versatile complex liquid handling function, having the fewest restrictions on what wells it can operate on.
 You will most likely want to use transfer commands in a majority of cases.

 Certain liquid handling cases focus on moving liquid to or from a single well. :py:meth:`~.InstrumentContext.distribute` limits its source to a single well, while :py:meth:`~.InstrumentContext.consolidate` limits its destination to a single well.
-Distribute actions also make  changes to tip-handling behavior that improve equal distribution.
+Distribute commands also make  changes to liquid-handling behavior to improve the accuracy of dispensing.

 These restrictions and behaviors are summarized as follows: